flox/floxdocs/docs/concepts/flox-vs-containers.md

 === "Containers"

-    This would be performed with another `RUN` command, though it creates another layer in the image:
+    This would be performed with another `RUN` command, creating another layer in the image:

     ```dockerfile
     RUN mkdir foo